 BUFFALO, N.Y. – After age 21, problem gambling is considerably more common among U.S. adults than alcohol dependence, even though alcohol dependence has received much more attention, according to researchers at the University at Buffalo’s Research Institute on Addictions.

-UB’s Research Institute on Addictions (RIA) is a long-standing national leader in the study of alcohol and substance abuse.
-For more than 40 years, RIA has conducted groundbreaking research on significant addiction issues, including:
+UB’s Clinical and Research Institute on Addictions (CRIA) is a long-standing national leader in the study of alcohol and substance abuse.
+For nearly 50 years, CRIA has conducted groundbreaking research on significant addiction issues, including: